| 11.

 also represents the G in foreign words, the distinction

 being shown, when necessary, by an oblique dash.
+13. This further

 list of word-signs must now be memorized: